 Saba Hasan in studio

 My burning of books was originally in the category of questioning the validity of text, its divinity and ideas and social prejudices we inherit.
 Its like saying, all this knowledge and so called profundities make no sense any more, in the light of brutality, hate, prejudice, lies.
-People have also responded to it as a protest against the censorship of ideas, recently it was equated with Ambedkar’s public burning of the “Manusmriti”, by the author Githa Hariharan founder of the indian writers forum.
+People have also responded to it as a protest against the censorship of ideas, recently it was equated with Ambedkar’s public burning of the “Manusmriti”, by the author Githa Hariharan, the founder of the indian writers forum.

 Text from the books in my work has now moved into the realm of performative voice works, where I write a poem in free verse and read it out.
 In 2010 on a residency in Austria with a group of artists we were planning proposals for our exhibition at the end of the month.
 As it happens often, nothing was working right for me - studios crowded, language alien, the city far below and no money to buy materials.
 I sat for hours in the large courtyard jotting down my thoughts, a diary of feelings, about the cheating grocer, the fast moving trains, the clear sky above, the climb up the mountain, Mozarts pianoforte and mille feuille.
 One afternoon I just got up and started reading this journal out to nobody in particular although there was a huge Sunday crowd of visitors to the castle museum, and they all gathered around me and listened.
 I decided then that my work will be just this, and my material will be simply my voice.
-That was my fist sound installation, titled journey of a broken song.
+That was my first sound installation, titled journey of a broken song.
 It is written in the cryptical tradition of Ghazal and it looks at racial profiling, state oppression, love and mystical journeys.
-It was followed by several such works like rehearsal for a poem, which was installed with book sculptures, rain, undeciphered fates, and last month I wrote another poem on dying.
+It was followed by several such works like rehearsal for a poem, rain, undeciphered fates, and last month I wrote another poem on dying.